vintasoftware/tapioca-wrapper/docs/source/buildingawrapper.rst

 		serializer_class = MyAPISerializer
 		...

-In the example, everytime a ``datetime`` is passed to the parameters of a HTTP method, it will be converted to a iso formated ``string``.
+In the example, everytime a ``datetime`` is passed to the parameters of a HTTP method, it will be converted to a iso formatted ``string``.

 It's important that you let people know you are providing a serializer, so make sure you have it documented in your  `README`.
 Here is a example on how to do it:

 	## Serialization/Deserialization

 	`tapioca-blablabla` uses an extended version of [SimpleSerializer](http://tapioca-wrapper.readthedocs.org/en/stable/serializers.html#built-ins).
-Apart from being able to deserialize to `Decimal` and `datetime`, you can directly pass `datetime` objects to HTTP methods and they will be automatically formated to string before being sent.
+Apart from being able to deserialize to `Decimal` and `datetime`, you can directly pass `datetime` objects to HTTP methods and they will be automatically formatted to string before being sent.

 Please refer to the :doc:`serializers <serializers>` for more information about serializers.